Jollof rice is one of the most simple and easy to make Nigerian food, you’d want to start from here if you are new to

 - Then just cook till the rice is soft.

-- Turn evenly and serve with the fried beef.
+- Turn evenly and serve with the fried chicken.

 - NOTE: If you don't want your jollof rice to start burning before it is well cooked, you need to remove some of the fried tomatoes before adding the rice.
 Then add it later.

 Video For Nigerian Jollof Rice

 The jollof rice video above was made just some days back.
-The method is straight and easy to follow, You will also get a visual of all the ingredients that I used in the process.
+The method is straight and easy to follow, You will also get a visual of all the ingredients that I used.

 While jollof rice is the most popular food in Nigeria and also considered the national food of Nigeria, fried rice is number two on the list.